 Cefas, the government fisheries laboratory, has announced that there are only one hundred adult cod left in the North Sea according to their estimates.
 Yes, that’s right only a hundred.
 Mature cod can live for up to 25 years and reach lengths of 6 foot.
 In 2011, a North Sea survey of catches showed not a single fish that was older than 13 years.
 Cod become more fertile as they get older.
 Most cod are caught when they have barely reached sexual maturity, on average when they are 4 years old.
 If there are no older fish, there are no eggs and larvae to perpetuate future generations.
 In the early 1970s, trawlers were catching 360,000 tons of cod a year in the North Sea.
 This year the catch is only 32,000, less than one tenth of the previous level but still 50% higher than the sustainable limit according to Cefas.

 What makes this even sadder is that it is not a new story.
 It has happen before.
 In 1992, the Canadian Government finally banned all cod fishing in the Grand Banks following the complete collapse of the fish stocks.
 In Newfoundland, 35,000 fishermen became unemployed overnight, devastating the local economy and ending a traditional industry with a 500 year pedigree.
 The fishing moratorium was intended to last only 2 years to let the fish stocks recover.
 Sadly, this did not happen.
 It is only now, 20 years later, that cod stocks are recovering again but they are still at only 10% of previous levels.
 So the current collapse of the North Sea cod fishery is merely repeating a journey down a well worn tragic path*.
+If you plan on going fishing soon make sure to check out the best fishing kayak.

 The crisis of the cod fisheries in both Newfoundland and now the North Sea were well flagged many years in advance.
 So the real question is “Why didn’t someone do something about it before it was too late?”
 The short answer is that they couldn’t.
 The collapse in fish stocks had a ghastly inevitability; a high-sided luge track leading to disaster.
 This phenomenon is known as the tragedy of the commons.
 Individuals acting in self interest deplete a common resource, even though it is in no one’s long term interest for this to happen.
 It was first observed by Thucydides and Aristotle, then resurfaced in the arguments over the British Enclosure Acts in the 18th Century but was most precisely defined in economic terms in a paper by the ecologist Garrett Hardin in 1968.
 It is also an excellent example of the reversal of virtue at a catataxic boundary.